kedare/kedare-blog/content/blog/hugo-on-azure.md

 Unpublish-AzureRmCdnEndpointContent -ResourceGroupName kedare-lab-blog -ProfileName kedare-lab-blog -EndpointName kedare-lab-blog -PurgeContent "/*"
 ```

-Then save everything, you can queue it to try if it's working fine
+Then save everything, you can queue it to try if it's working fine.

 Web Hook
 =========